LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 A short alignment call

-Thirty minutes with Anjali to confirm the editorial direction (§02), the two editions (§03), and the mid-to-late-October window.
+Thirty minutes with Anjali to confirm the editorial direction (§02), the two editions (§03), and the mid-to-late-October window, and to pick between the two options in §08.
 We answer any open questions before the engagement letter.

 Step 2 · Within a week